digidem/hyperdb-osm/README.md

 `cb` is called with the new element, including `id` and `version` properties.

+### osm.del(id, value, cb)

+Marks the element `id` as deleted.
+A deleted document can be `get` and `getByVersion`'d like a normal document, and will always have the `{ deleted: true }` field set.

+Deleted ways, nodes, and relations are all still returned by the `query` API.
+The nodes of a deleted are not included in the results.

 ### osm.batch(ops, cb)

 Create and update many elements atomically. `ops` is an array of objects